Looking for the best petrol lawn mower available? We bring you the most popular petrol models and list the benefits of owning a powerful mower.

 The torque of the mower influences the quality of the cut, the more you have, the easier the most daunting task is.

-A low powered, lightweight petrol lawn mower may struggle in long or damp grass.
+A low powered, lightweight lawn mower may struggle in long or damp grass.
 This extra resistance causes the blade to rotate more slowly creating a scenario where the grass is not cut cleanly and looks ‘chewed’.

 The grass can also develop a ribbed effect, a silvery look or you will have brown blades of grass showing where it has not been cut cleanly.